Virginia Literacy Act Implementation - Community Corner

 ---|---|---|

-Language Essentials for Teachers of Reading and Spelling (LETRS) – Volume 1 | Elementary Reading Specialists and Instructional Specialist | Summer 2022 – May 2023 |
+Language Essentials for Teachers of Reading and Spelling (LETRS) – Volume 1 | Elementary Reading Specialists and Instructional Specialists | Summer 2022 – May 2023 |

 LETRS Volume 1 | Cohort 1 – Bowling Green Elementary K-3 Teachers | March 2023 – March 2024 |

-LETRS Volume 1 | Cohort 2 and 3 – Bowling Green, Madison Elementary, & Lewis and Clark Elementary K-3 Teachers | August 2023 – June 2024 |
+LETRS Volume 1 | Cohorts 2 and 3 – Bowling Green, Madison Elementary, & Lewis and Clark Elementary K-3 Teachers | August 2023 – June 2024 |

 Literacy Learning Sessions for Administrators | Elementary and Middle School Administrators | August 2023 – February 2024 |

-Virginia Literacy Partnership (VLP) Canvas Course in the Science of Reading | Elementary Reading Specialists | August 2023 – August 2024 |
+Virginia Literacy Partnership (VLP) Canvas Course in the Science of Reading | Elementary Reading Specialists | August 2023 – ongoing |

-VLP Canvas Course | K-3 Teachers (new to CCPS) 4-5 Teachers K-12 Exceptional Education Teachers K-12 English Language Learner Teachers 6-8 English Teachers 6-8 Content Area Teachers | August 2024 – May 2025 |
+VLP Canvas Course | As outlined in the Virginia Literacy Update guidance: K-3 Teachers (new to CCPS) 4-5 Teachers K-12 Exceptional Education Teachers K-12 English Language Learner Teachers 6-8 English Teachers 6-8 Content Area Teachers | August 2024 – ongoing |

 VLP Institute for Administrators | Elementary Administrators and Middle School Administrators | Spring/ Summer 2024 |